jvcarli/cosmonauta.nvim/README.md

 - [ ] Add all used plugins and a brief description
 - [ ] Add all third party dependencies list
-- [ ] Add complete bootstrap for Linux
+- [ ] Add complete bootstrap (It should resolve itself, no matter if it's Windows, Linux or macos)
-- [ ] Add complete bootstrap for macOS